robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 # Agent Deception Via Polynomial Path Planning

 ## Overview
-Deceptive path planning involves an intelligent agent creating a plan that hides its true intentions while appearing to pursue an alternative goal.
+Deceptive path planning enables an intelligent agent to conceal its true intentions while appearing to pursue an alternative goal.
-Deception is a crucial tool for misleading and confusing adversaries, especially in sectors such as security, transportation, and surveillance, where the ability to conceal true intentions may lead to significant advantages.
+Deception is a crucial tool for misleading and confusing adversaries, particularly in sectors such as security, transportation, and surveillance, where the ability to conceal true intentions may lead to significant advantages.

-This repository provides the source code that implements our deceptive polynomial path planner (DPPP) shown in Fig. 1.
+This repository contains the implementation of our deceptive polynomial path planner (DPPP) shown in Fig. 1.
 DPPP generates deceptive behaviors that guide an agent towards a target destination while simultaneously